 THREE MONTH MAXIMUM DEPOSIT & EXPENSES

-When renting a residential property there is a compulsory deposit to be paid by the tenant of one month’s rent.
+In the rental of residential property there is a compulsory bond to be paid by the tenant of one month rent.

-Also the expenses of the preparation of the contract and the Real Estate commission only have to be paid by the landlord, if through a company.
+Also the expenses of the preparation of the contract and the Real Estate commission have to be paid by the landlord, only if this is a company.

-Tenant and landlord can reach an agreement to improve or renovate the house during the duration of the lease and increase the rent.
+Tenant and landlord can reach agreements to improve or renovate the house during the duration of the lease and increase the rent.

 This would not suspend the duration of the contract or the corresponding renewals.

-So, when the tenant is requested to pay, they are informed that they can see the social services for assistance.
+Thus, when the tenant is requested to pay, he is informed that he can attend to the social services.